Rihan-Ahamed/SIH-1653/README.md

 Ministry of Defence

 ## Idea
-The proposed solution integrates a Smart Question Bank with Dynamic Selection and a Virtual Interview Bot for Preliminary Screening.
-The system personalizes questions based on the candidate’s expertise, dynamically adjusting difficulty levels for a more tailored evaluation.
-The AI-driven bot simulates real interview settings, engaging candidates in interactive Q&A sessions.
-AI-based scoring ensures objectivity by evaluating responses on relevance, correctness, and response time, enabling experts to assess candidates efficiently and without bias.
+The proposed solution integrates a Smart Question Bank with Dynamic Selection and an AI-powered Virtual Interview Bot for Preliminary Screening.
+It personalizes questions based on the candidate’s expertise and dynamically adjusts difficulty levels.
+The virtual bot simulates real interview settings, engaging candidates in interactive Q&A sessions while analyzing response time.
+AI-driven scoring ensures objectivity, evaluating answers based on relevance, correctness, and efficiency.
+This system minimizes human bias, enhances assessment accuracy, and streamlines expert evaluation.
+By automating preliminary screening, it reduces workload and ensures fair, data-driven hiring decisions.
+The solution enhances the Recruitment and Assessment Centre (RAC) under DRDO, making the process more efficient, scalable, and unbiased.

 ## Proposed Solution / Architecture Diagram